-3. Network the right way
+3. Network the Right Way

 If you approach networking the wrong way, you’ll walk away frustrated, even hurt.
 Never underestimate the emotional gamble you’re undertaking when building a network.

-- Be helpful: Follow the Golden Rule of networking — help others, be kind and do favors.
-Then keep in touch with those you help.
+- Be helpful: Follow the Golden Rule of networking—help others, be kind, and do favors.
+Then, keep in touch with those you help.

-- Be steady: Dependability, consistency, grit — show people you can be steady and cultivate an image that reflects your implacable commitment to your passion.
+- Be steady: Dependability, consistency, grit—show people you can be steady and cultivate an image that reflects your implacable commitment to your passion.

 - Be authentic: Don’t connect because the person will benefit you.
 Make connections based on your honest interest in who that person is and what they’re doing.

 - Be candid: Sugarcoating your words doesn’t work.
-Honesty, sincerity and forthright communication are the hallmarks of a great communicator.
+Honesty, sincerity, and forthright communication are the hallmarks of a great communicator.

 - Be attentive: Pay careful and close attention to what others say, and don’t waste words.
 The more you talk about yourself, the less perspective you gain from the other person.
-Find out about others’ interests and passions.

 Be mindful of the moments, pay attention to what people say and do, and build relationships with the people who are passionate and full of purpose.

-4. Practice perfection
+4. Practice Right

-You know you need to practice to excel at anything — your teachers, parents, and coaches drove this into you while you were growing up.
+You know you need to practice to excel at anything—your teachers, parents, and coaches drove this into you while you were growing up.
 But chances are they didn’t give you an accurate picture of right practice.

 After all, this is a discussion on how to actually achieve your dreams.
-Your dream isn’t to be mediocre or proficient, your dream is to really nail something to the wall with excellence, finality and precision.
+Your dream isn’t to be mediocre or proficient; your dream is to really nail something to the wall with excellence, finality, and precision.

 - Determine the correct way and practice it repeatedly.
-Practicing how to do something the wrong way encodes the wrong method on your brain.

 - Practice the most important, effective things most.
 The 80/20 rule says 20 percent of right practice yields 80 percent of results.